Mohammed Rafi: Work with Kalyanji Anandji

 Kalyanji Anandji composed around 170 songs in the voice of Rafi.
 Kalyanji's relationship with Rafi started with the 1958 film, Samrat Chandragupta, his debut film as a solo composer.
 Kalyani-Anandji and Rafi went on to work together for the music of the Shashi Kapoor-starrer Haseena Maan Jayegi (1968), which featured songs like "Bekhudi Mein Sanam" and "Chale The Saath Milke".

 Work with contemporary singers

 Rafi associated with several of his contemporaries, singing duets with them and sometimes for them (as in case of Kishore Kumar who was also an actor).

 Rafi sang the highest number of duets with Asha Bhosle (female), Manna Dey (male) and Lata Mangeshkar (female).

+Rafi's duets with Suman Kalyanpur (female) are also notable.
+They sang over 140 duets and many of them are popular even today.
+These duets include "Aaj-Kal Tere-Mere Pyar ke Charche" from Brahmachari (1968), "Tumne Pukara aur hum Chale Aaye" from Rajkumar (1964) and so on.

 In the song "Humko Tumse Ho Gaya Hai Pyaar" (Amar Akbar Anthony), Rafi sang one song with Kishore Kumar, Lata Mangeshkar, and Mukesh, the most legendary singers in Bollywood.
 This was probably the only time that all of them rendered their voices for one song.